 Any plans that include staying in one place for too long or building a log cabin in the remote wilderness need to be tossed away right now!
 No one owns the land that God made, but several billion people and bureaucrats will adamantly disagree with your view.
 Even public lands are considered to be owned by the whole of a society and are regulated accordingly, so don't plan on building any permanent structures or resting your head in any one spot for too long – you will have to be nomadic by necessity!

 Then, there are the basic skills, knowledge, and experiences that you will require.
-You are going to have to get out and travel, hike, and camp in all weather and seasons, and learn to exist safely and comfortably under such conditions.
-You will need basic survival skills, rope and thread making skills, experience with tailoring (to mend your clothes), and the ability to procure food and medicine from the land in a free, yet legal manner.
+You are going to have to get out and travel, hike, and camp in all weather and seasons and learn to exist safely and comfortably under such conditions.
+You will need basic survival skills, rope and thread-making skills, experience with tailoring (to mend your clothes), and the ability to procure food and medicine from the land in a free yet legal manner.

 You'll want to become an expert at plant identification, the collection, preparation, and use of plants for food and medicine, and have excellent skills at fishing and the hunting of small game.
 You'll also need to understand seasons, migratory patterns, and as much about the wildlife, environment, and geography of the region you intend to travel throughout as you possibly can.
-If you can not provide yourself with free food, clean water, and basic medicine without stealing or relying on the dominant society your plan is doomed to failure!
+If you can not provide yourself with free food, clean water, and basic medicine without stealing or relying on the dominant society, your plan is doomed to failure!

-You want to make sure that everything is done within the law or you are asking for a disruption in your plans.
-Breaking the law will attract unwanted attention, cause you problems, and maybe even result in unintended injury or loss by yourself or of another.
-It is difficult to figure out, but there are still ways to live off of and use what God gave us freely without paying man for it and without breaking any of man's laws.
+You want to make sure that everything is done within the law, or you are asking for a disruption in your plans.
+Breaking the law will attract unwanted attention, cause you problems, and maybe even result in unintended injury or loss by yourself or another.
+It is difficult to figure out, but there are still ways to live off of and use what God gave us freely without paying a man for it and without breaking any of man's laws.
 Familiarize yourself with the laws of the land!

 Next, you need to consider safety and social networking.
-If you are by yourself then there is no one to help you when you need it most.
+If you are by yourself, then there is no one to help you when you need it most.
 You either have to find a small group of people (no more than 2-3 individuals) who share your enthusiasm, or you will have to develop some clever alternatives.
-The very best thing you could do is find others who share your dream as this will increase everyone's chances of success as well as their safety; it will even enable you to divide up learning and then teach one another what you have learned as individuals.
+The very best thing you could do is find others who share your dream, as this will increase everyone's chances of success as well as their safety; it will even enable you to divide up learning and then teach one another what you have learned as individuals.